Tigalari script: Characters

 A chart showing a complete list of consonant and vowel combinations used in the Tigalari script.

-Compared with Malayalam
+Comparison with other scripts

 Tigalari and Malayalam are both descended from Grantha script, and resemble each other both in their individual letters and in using consonant conjuncts less than other Indic scripts.
 It is assumed that a single script around 9th-10th century called Western Grantha, evolved from Grantha script and later divided into two scripts.